smlhelp/book/src/concepts/inductionintuition.md

 fun treeSum (T : int tree) : int = ...
 ```

 Note that in SML, the `tree` datatype is recursively defined.
 This is a good hint that we should be using recursive/inductive strategies to approach this problem.
-Suppose you're asked to prove the following theorem:
+Consider the proof of the following theorem:

 > **Theorem:** For all `T : int tree`, `fun treeSum(T)` is correct.

 Let's not worry about formalizing this proof too much so that we can focus on the **inductive intuition** of it.
 If we were to prove this using induction, we'll need a **(1) base case, (2) induction hypothesis, and (3) induction step.**

-### 1. Solving for your base cases
+### 1. Solving for the Base Cases

 Let's first think about proving the base case: `T = Empty`.
 What does it mean for `treeSum(Empty)` to be correct?
 Well, an `Empty` tree does not have any nodes, and if there are no nodes, there are no `int` values.
 The sum of nothing is 0.
 Let's write that in a proof-like manner: